slint-ui/slint/docs/building.md

 cargo run --release --bin slint-viewer -- examples/printerdemo/ui/printerdemo.slint
 ```

-## Generating the documentation
+## Generating the Documentation

-### rustdoc
+### Rust

+The documentation for the different crates is built using rustdoc.

 The language reference has snippets in the .slint language which can be previewed by injecting
 html to the documentation with the `--html-in-header` rustdoc flag.

-Here is how to build the documentation to include preview of the .slint files.
+Use the following command line to build the documentation to include preview of the .slint files.

 ```sh
 RUSTDOCFLAGS="--html-in-header=$PWD/docs/resources/slint-docs-preview.html --html-in-header=$PWD/docs/resources/slint-docs-highlight.html" cargo doc --no-deps --features slint/document-features,slint/log
 ```

+The documentation will be located in the `target/doc` sub-folder.

-### C++ doc
+### C++

-To generate the C++ API documentation, one need to have doxygen installed, and run this command
+The C++ documentation requires Python and doxygen to be installed on your system.

+Run the following command to invoke doxygen and related tools and generate the documentation in the `target/cppdocs` sub-folder:

 ```sh
 cargo xtask cppdocs